rails/weblog/_posts/2013-07-16-Rails-3-2-14-rc2-has-been-released.markdown

 Hi everyone,

 One regression was found on the 3.2.14.rc1 release.
-So, following the script We are realising a new release candidate, Rails 3.2.14.rc2.
+So, following the script We are releasing a new release candidate, Rails 3.2.14.rc2.

 If no regressions are found we will release 3.2.14 final final this Friday, on July 19, 2013.
 If you find one, please [open an Issue on